 Entertain, educate, inspire and encourage debate among your fellow students.
-Be part of some of the UK's oldest and most award-winning student media.
+Be part of award-winning student media.

 You could write for a newspaper or an online magazine, produce or direct films, or become a radio presenter.
 Getting involved in student media is a great way to enhance your CV and impress potential employers.